 If the spreading process caused by the dikes is halted and reversed by continental collision, the whole sequence of upper mantle – sheeted dikes – pillow laveas – and overlying oceanic sediment may be pushed/ thrust/ obducted onto the adjacent continental mass.
 This obducted mass is known as ophiolite and it slides on a line of weakness known as the Moho (short for Mohorovicic Discontinuity after the geologist who discovered its existence).

 Why do I labour the point?
 Quite simply because Oman has possibly the most ophiolite, and the best ophiolite exposed any where on earth.
-It has upper manttle peridotites, lower crust gabbro, it has the fossilised moho as well as sheeted dikes and pillow lavas as well as oceanic sediments in the obducted sequence.
+It has upper mantle peridotites, lower crust gabbro, it has the fossilised moho as well as sheeted dikes and pillow lavas as well as oceanic sediments in the obducted sequence.
 The pillow lavas alone are recognised as being world class.

 So lets take a look, remember this is not a training course its a photo gallery.